Dudleya stolonifera: Hybridization and classification

 Dudleya edulis, another member of the genus, occurs sympatrically within the range of D. stolonifera.
 D. edulis is the type species of subgenus Stylophyllum, whose name refers to the pencil-shaped leaves of D. edulis and its allies.
 Species in this subgenus, in addition to having thin, narrow leaves, also have spreading flowers, as opposed to the tubular, connate flowers as seen in other species (like Dudleya pulverulenta, for example).
 This difference between the spreading of the flowers was used by Moran as a diagnostic characteristic to separate the subgenera.

-Moran noted that Dudleya stolonifera was unusual in that, despite the flowers appearing connate in bloom, their carpels (female organs), which later turn into their fruit, are somewhat spreading, like a Stylophyllum, instead of connate and tubular.
-Moran suggested that on this basis, D. stolonifera could be placed into Stylophyllum, as the attitude of the carpels was previously regarded as one of the most important diagnostic characteristics.
-But with the broad rosette leaves and erect, bright yellow petals resembling a typical Dudleya, Moran tentatively placed it with the rest in the subgenus Eududleya.
+Moran noted that Dudleya stolonifera was unusual because the flowers appear connate in bloom, but the carpels (female organs) are somewhat spreading, like in a Stylophyllum, instead of being connate like the flower in other similar Dudleya.
+Moran suggested that on this basis, D. stolonifera could be placed into Stylophyllum, as the attitude of the carpels was previously regarded as an important diagnostic characteristic.
+But with the broad rosette leaves and erect bright yellow petals resembling a typical Dudleya, Moran tentatively placed it in the subgenus Dudleya.

 In addition to the Stylophyllum-like trait of the spreading carpels, D. stolonifera appears to readily hybridize with Dudleya edulis and produce fertile offspring.
 The hybrids branch dichotomously, have linear leaves, pale yellow petals, and flowers that are ascending at the tips but connate towards the base.
 Moran suggested that the interbreeding could imply a close relationship between the two species, but at the time, he noted there was little evidence available detailing crossability in Dudleya (it would later be revealed that most species of Dudleya could readily hybridize with each other).
 Less often it hybridizes with Dudleya lanceolata.

 The hybrid plant Moran described in his type description was collected growing with the plant of the type specimen of D. stolonifera, in Aliso Canyon.
 Also growing at the locality were secondary hybrid types, likely results of backcrossing.
-The secondary hybrids did not show random recombinations of characters, but rather, intermediate between the primary hybrids and the two parental species.
+The secondary hybrids did not show random recombination of characters, but rather, were intermediate between the primary hybrids and the two parental species.